Creating Workspot Templates for GCP

 • This will now initiate the provisioning of the template machine.
 When provisioning is complete, its status will change to Draft.

-• You should now login to the Utility Server, and from there connect to the newly provisioned Template machine(s) using its private IP.
-Or you can access the template VM directly through Idp.
+• From there, connect to the newly provisioned Template machine, using its private IP.
+Or you can access the template VM directly through IdP.

 • Make the necessary configurations, like installing any specific software, etc.